The Festival takes place on closed sections of the following streets in in downtown Fremont: Paseo Padre Pkwy, Walnut Ave and Liberty Street.

 Don’t worry!
 We know you’re there to have a good time and want that to be your top priority.
 But remember, safety first!
 If you get a little too tipsy and need a ride home come to the Information Desk and someone will help you call a Lyft, Uber or Taxi and take you over to the designated “Drop Off/Pick Up” point.

 We make sure to have a variety of food options for all dietary needs.
 If you’re hungry, we’ll have something delicious for you to try!

 Most vendors will accept credit cards, but not all of them.
-We recommend you bring a little cash or your debit card, there will be ATMs set up throughout the Festival for your convenience.
+We recommend you bring a little cash or your debit card, there are several ATMs located near the Festival for your convenience.

 Of course, we know what happens when you drink wine!
-There will be several portable restrooms and hand washing stations throughout the Fest.
+There will be several portable restroom areas and hand washing stations throughout the Fest.

 Yes.
 We partner with the Fremont Police Department to ensure that everyone is safe and sound!